codaeddie/writethisdown/README.md

 ## What it actually does

-This code records audio from your mic when you hit F8, stops when you hit F8 again, then sends the audio to OpenAI's Whisper API to transcribe it.
-The transcription gets saved as a markdown file with a timestamp.
-Pretty straightforward.
+Records audio from your mic when you hit F8, stops when you hit F8 again, then transcribes it.
+First tries OpenAI's Whisper API, but automatically falls back to local faster-whisper if the API fails or files are too large.
+Saves transcriptions as markdown files with timestamps.

 ## Setup